Sammykhaleel/cf_connector/README.md

 Integrate React with an Express backend in an elegant way React Hooks, Async/Await & modern practices
 Using Redux for state management
-Deploying to Heroku with a postbuild script Screenshots below.
+Deploying to Heroku with a postbuild script.

+Screenshots below.

 ![Image of Yaktocat](https://github.com/Sammykhaleel/cf_connector/blob/master/imgs/Screen%20Shot%202019-05-14%20at%2012.42.00%20AM.png)